TGA-Stock/NewBlack/NB_Task 2_Technical.md

 ### Creating product properties

-To create a custom product property, use [CreateProductPropertyType](/link):
+To create a custom product property, use the [CreateProductPropertyType](/link):

 ```json
 {